 How Do I Prepare for Surgery?

 Your doctor will ask you to take tests that check the health of your lungs.
-Based on the results, he may suggest a program to improve your breathing, called pulmonary rehabilitation, before your operation.
+Based on the results, they may suggest a program to improve your breathing, called pulmonary rehabilitation, before your operation.
 You may have more of this rehab or physical therapy after your surgery, too.

-Your doctor will also ask you to:
+Your doctor will also will likely ask you to:

 What's Recovery Like?

 Healing after a lobectomy takes time.
 If you have open surgery, you may spend up to a week in the hospital.
-You'll go home sooner if you have VATS or robotic surgery.
+You'll typically go home sooner if you have VATS or robotic surgery.

 Other things to think about: